EGN4950C-DocSecOps/DocSecOps/README.md

-Creating a DevSecOps pipline that handles the passing of *.txt and uploading the file(s) to an artifact repository.
+Creating a DevSecOps pipline that handles the passing of *.txt which are uploaded to an artifact repository.